zdavatz/ydbi/readme.md

     The DBI package is a vendor independent interface for accessing databases.
     It is similar, but not identical to, Perl's DBI module.

+    Branch by ywesee.com as our patches never got integrated upstream.
+    The Gem is named ydbi, but internally we still use dbi as name

 = Synopsis

     require 'dbi'